junzhuang-code/LLMSurveySummary/README.md

 * 2023-10-29: Added one comprehensive survey and four surveys for trustworthiness.
 * 2023-11-05: Incorporated one survey for factuality issues in knowledge and retrieval.
 * 2023-11-11: Collected nine survey papers across seven categories.
-* 2023-11-18: Updated the category and supplemented fifteen survey papers.
+* 2023-11-18: Updated the category and supplemented nineteen survey papers.